chemgymrl/chemgymrl/meeting_notes/meeting_May19.md

 * Updates about Subworld:

-The agent isn't able to learn on the environment but there is no issue with the environment itself Chris applied Ppo, A2C and QDN
+The agent isn't able to learn on the environment but there is no issue with the environment itself Chris applied Ppo, A2C and DQN

 Using the ppo alogirithm the agent was able to reach the goal but the policy isn't learning to achieve a higher reward.